 2.3 Annual Inspection

-2.3.1 Centrifugal pumps
+2.3.1 Centrifugal Pumps

 When general overhauls are carried out the following checks shall be carried out.

 2.3.1.1 Radial clearance between impeller and wearing ring, wear of the part of the shaft or sleeve on which the stuffing box is mounted, examination of the wetted parts for corrosion, abrasion or pitting which can cause losses if on the fixed parts and serious unbalancing if on the moving parts, alignment, and checks on the coupling, replacing of the packing or worn out parts of mechanical seal, check of both radial and axial clearance of the bearings.